Cat's in the Cradle: Release history

-Elsewhere in popular culture
+In popular culture

 Rapper Darryl "DMC" McDaniels was inspired to rewrite "Cat's in the Cradle" and perform it as "Just Like Me," featuring Sarah McLachlan.
 The song was released from DMC's album Checks Thugs and Rock n Roll in March 2006; it tells the story of his birth and adoption.

-Used in an episode of The Office by Dwight to guilt trip his coworker Jim Halpert into going home to his wife and child; the attempt is almost successful, playing on the clear theme of the relationship between father and son in the song.
-Ultimately, Dwight's attempt backfires.

-In season 4, episode 7 of How I Met Your Mother, Barney Stinson, who was abandoned by his father as a child, performs an emotional rendition of the song at a karaoke bar.

-In the movie Shrek the Third, Donkey starts singing the song as their boat departs after Shrek finds out Fiona is pregnant.

-The song was used in a 1993 anti-terrorism advert Public Service Advert in Northern Ireland that plays on the song's theme of a father who neglects his son in order to show a terrorist neglecting his family and his son turning out to be like his father and suffering the consequences in dying by going down the same life path.
-The video ends with the slogan "Don't Suffer It, Change It" and the number of the confidential telephones that were in operation at the time to report terrorist activity in Northern Ireland.
+The song was used in a 1993 anti-terrorism advert in Northern Ireland that plays on the song's theme of a father who neglects his son in order to show a terrorist neglecting his family and his son turning out to be like his father and suffering the consequences by going down the same life path.
+The video ends with the slogan "Don't Suffer It, Change It" and the number of the confidential telephone line that was in operation at the time to report terrorist activity in Northern Ireland.

+Long-running American sitcom It's Always Sunny in Philadelphia used the song in their season 12 episode "PTSDee", in which main characters Charlie and Dennis perform a strip routine to the song.
+The song was later used in the end credits.

+The animated series Adventure Time used the song in the marketing for "Escape from the Citadel", which introduced the character of Finn's estranged biological father.

+The song is sung by a patient in season four of the American sitcom Scrubs, to his estranged son.

+The song was also referenced in the animated series BoJack Horseman, when the character Mr. Peanutbutter forces his accountant to stop spending time with his son to come back to work for him.
+The accountant's son says his father was supposed to play catch with him, and show him the song Cat's in the Cradle, to which the accountant says "Don't listen to it now [...]
+The lyrics are too relevant!"